VipulRamtekkar/SiamDW/README.md

 conda install -c pytorch pytorch
 ```
 Go in the SiamDW folder
+Note if you want to enter path to images in the video argument include %0n.[image format] where n is the number of digits in the name of the image eg. for ./0000.png path to such images will be ./%04d.png
 ```
 python siamese_tracking/run_video.py --arch SiamRPNRes22 --resume snapshot/CIResNet22_RPN.pth --video [Path of the video/images] --init_box [x, y, w, h]
 ```

 -----------------------------------------------------------------------------------------------------------------------
 # Deeper and Wider Siamese Networks for Real-Time Visual Tracking
 we are hiring talented interns: houwen.peng@microsoft.com